Raleigh Hot Tub Store

 Dry saunas

 Traditional dry saunas heat the air to high temperatures, typically 150–175°F, encouraging sweating to rid the body of toxins.
-This intense heat promotes relaxation and improves circulation.
+The study used a 3 × 10-minute protocol at 80°C, resulting in a modest core temperature increase (+0.4°C), promoting relaxation and circulation.

 Infrared saunas